marcelluethi/dimwit/examples/README.md

 1. Open any example file
 2. Use "Run Scala" command or click the run button
-3. Make sure the main shapeful project is compiled first
+3. Make sure the main dimwit project is compiled first

 ## Example Categories